KeiferC/CyberFundamentals/week1-networks/notes-02-netsec.md

 ## Network Scanning - Software Tools
 ### `fping`
-A program like `ping` that can be used on a list of IP addresses
+A program like `ping` that can be used on a list of IP addresses.

 Site: [fping.sourceforge.net](https://fping.sourceforge.net)